NASA-SW-VnV/fret/README.md

 3. Then, open a terminal/command prompt in the `fret-electron` of the Mu-FRET distribution and run `npm run fret-install` (or `npm run fret-reinstall` instead if you have previously installed Mu-FRET).

+### Common Errors

+As FRET and Mu-FRET are still very much in-development, there are a few issues that crop up with some regularity during installation.
+All commands listed here should be run from `/mu-fret/fret-electron` unless stated otherwise.

+`Error: Cannot find module 'babel-register'`
+This error is common, and is an issue with the FRET's dependencies.
+To fix this, uninstall the module to remove it from the dependencies, and install some replacements:
+- ` npm uninstall babel-register --save-dev`
+- ` npm install @babel/core @babel/register --save-dev`

+You may encounter some errors regarding missing typefaces; specifically, the most common ones are `typeface-gloria-hallelujah`, `typeface-roboto` and `typeface-indie-flower`.
+To get around this, navigate to the /app folder and install them manually:
+- `cd app`
+- `npm install typeface-gloria-hallelujah`
+  (If you had errors for other typeface packages, install those the same way)
+- `cd ..` (to go back to fret-electron)

+`npm ERR!
+Could not install from “node_modules\ejs-compiled-loader\ejs@git+https:\github.com\nemanjan00\ejs.git” as it does not contain a package.json file.`
+This is a similar problem to the typeface errors, in that Node is just failing to install this package for some reason.
+Again, the solution is to install the package manually before attempting the Mu-FRET installation again:
+- `npm install ejs-compiled-loader`

 ## Usage

 ### Running Mu-FRET